Amethyst is the Primary birthstone for the month of February and the Zodiac sign Pisces.

-While Amethyst is no longer considered a, it can still have excellent value.
+While Amethyst is no longer considered a Cardinal gemstone, it can still have excellent value.
 That value is driven primarily by the quality of colour with the deep purple specimens having the higher values.
 Like all gemstones, natural versus treated, clarity and the quality of the cut are all important factors in the valuation.

 Look for a strong reddish purple or just purple without any muddy brown tones.
 Because Amethyst can naturally have banding in the colour, check to see if the cutter has eliminated all banding.
 You don’t want a stone that is too dark.
 Dark stones often appear almost black under certain lighting.

-Lighter coloured stones are generally more affordable, and can be very attractive., a light shade of Amethyst is a very attractive colour and in demand.
+Lighter coloured stones are generally more affordable, and can be very attractive.
+Rose de France, a light shade of Amethyst is a very attractive colour and in demand.

 It is generally not difficult to find eye clean gemstones.
-But under ainclusions may still appear.
-Look for eye clean stones preferably, and if you can, check with a to see if there are any inclusions.
+But under a loupe inclusions may still appear.
+Look for eye clean stones preferably, and if you can, check with a loupe to see if there are any inclusions.
 Mind you, a few minor inclusions in an excellent coloured stone may be acceptable.

 Amethyst can be cut in a wide variety of styles.
 The style is your choice.
 However, as with all gemstones, the quality of the cut is of high importance.
-Most stones in commercial jewellery are.
-Look for stones, if you can find them and can afford them.
+Most stones in commercial jewellery are production cut.
+Look for custom cut stones, if you can find them and can afford them.
 A stone should be brilliant across the entire stone.
 A dead and dull centre is a certain indicator of a bad cut.

-,Larger Amethyst stones are not necessarily a lot more pricey per.
+,Larger Amethyst stones are not necessarily a lot more pricey per carat.
 Unlike other stones Amethyst can be found in larger specimens so large stones are not that rare.